Bunnies Teaching Bunnies

 Like any relationship, a new pairing of rabbits can be slow to develop or be love at first sight.
 Almost all rabbits can work out their differences and enjoy the companionship of another rabbit.
 Still, the process of bonding two rabbits will take time, patience, commitment and some work on your part.

-The following tips are from HRS volunteers who have matched up many, many rabbits over the years.
+The following tips are from SDHRS volunteers who have matched up many, many rabbits over the years.

 Relax!
 Take a deep breath and relax.
 If you are a nervous wreck, the rabbits will be, too.